 Spiritual awakening is why we’re here on the planet – to remember who we truly are.
 So who are we to argue or resist that process?
 And why would we want to?
 While there’s limited research on the global “phenomenon” of spontaneous spiritual awakenings, what we see in almost all cases over the long term is an overall positive impact on well-being and compassion for self and others.
 But that doesn’t mean they’re easy to go through.

-In mindset coaching, we often discuss the concept that our pain does not create suffering.
+In Cognitive Behavioral Coaching, we often discuss the concept that our pain does not create suffering.
 It is our resistance to pain (or our relationship to it, or our thoughts about it) that creates suffering.
 So resistance to a spiritual awakening, even if it’s painful initially, will only make things harder and take longer to work through.
 And, as I always tell clients, the only way out is through.

 You will have more than one spiritual awakening in your life